ADGEfficiency/dsr-rl/PITCHME.md

 *Sutton & Barto*

 ---
-### The forward and backward view
+### Forward and backward view

 We can look at eligibility traces from two perspectives

 The **forward** view
-- the forward view is helpful for understanding the theory
+- helpful for understanding the theory

 The **backward** view
-- the backward view we can put into practice
+- can put into practice

 ---
 ### The forward view

-We can decompose our return into **complex backups**
+We can decompose return into **complex backups**
-- looking forward to future returns to create the return from the current state
+- looking forward to future returns
 - can use a combination of experience based and model based backups

 $$R\_t = \frac{1}{2} R\_{t}^{2} + \frac{1}{2} R\_{t}^{4} $$